h2oai/steam/demo/standard_demo_standalone.md

 This demo describes how to use Steam without the need for a local running instance of YARN.
 This demo will walk through the following procedures:

 - Installing and starting Steam, the Compilation Service, and H2O
-- Building a simple model in Python
+- Building a simple model in Python (Optional for users who don't have an existing demo)
 - Deploying the model using Steam

 During this demo, three terminal windows will remain open for the Steam, Scoring, and H2O services.
 A fourth terminal window will be used to run H2O commands in a Python example.